Arcaster42/bun-prime/README.md

 Import the `PrimeServer` class and instantiate it with the port as an argument.

 ```
-import { PrimeServer } from './prime'
+import { PrimeServer } from 'bun-prime'
 const server = new PrimeServer(3000)
 ```